Sample Files

 monitor_large/week1_baseline.pcapweek8_near_baseline.pcap

 Eight weekly captures from the Office Audit demo scenario.
-Used to demonstrate the Network Monitor, subnet detection, node role annotation, and AI-generated insights.
+Used to demonstrate the Network Monitor, subnet detection, node role annotation, label staleness detection, and AI-generated insights.
 See below for full details.

 Generating demo_all_rules.pcap